 14. Data-Based Design

 There are design methodologies that actually contradict well-established usability standards.
-For example, cascading drop-down menus are quite common in navigation system but research indicates that the users aren’t much comfortable with them and give poor performance.
+For example, cascading drop-down menus are quite common in the navigation system but research indicates that the users aren’t much comfortable with them and give poor performance.

 Every design approach has its positives and negatives.
-A good UX designer should be able to give a data-centric and experiential reasoning to justify the design decisions undertaken.
+A good UX designer should be able to give data-centric and experiential reasoning to justify the design decisions undertaken.